 AMP files take advantage of various technical and architectural approaches that prioritize speed to provide a faster experience for users.
 AMP developers can use a rich and growing library of web components that offer the ability to embed rich media objects like video and social posts, display advertising, or collect analytics.
 The goal is not to homogenize how content looks and feels, but instead to build a more common technical core between pages that speeds up load times.

-In summary, the goal is that the combination of limited technical functionality with a distribution system built around caching will lead to better performing pages, and increased audience development for publishers.
+In summary, the goal is that the combination of limited technical functionality with a distribution system built around caching will lead to better performing pages, and increased audience development.

-The companies involved in the project want to make the mobile web work better for all -- not just for one platform, one set of technologies, or one set of publishers.
+The companies involved in the project want to make the mobile web work better for all -- not just for one platform, one set of technologies, or one set of publishers, or one set of advertisers.
 Making the project open source enables people to share and contribute their ideas and code for making the mobile web fast.
-We are just at the beginning of that journey and we look forward to other publishers and technology companies joining along the way.
+We are just at the beginning of that journey and we look forward to other publishers, advertisers and technology companies joining along the way.

 By using the AMP format, content producers are making the content in AMP files available to be crawled, indexed & displayed (subject to the robots exclusion protocol) and cached by third parties.

-The goal is for all published content, from news stories to videos and from blogs to photographs and GIFs, to work using Accelerated Mobile Pages.
+The goal is for all content, from news stories to videos and from blogs to commerce pages and GIFs, to work using Accelerated Mobile Pages.

 In short, not much.
-Since “AMP HTML” is built entirely out of existing web technologies, the development process mirrors the one publishers are already using today.
-Publishers can familiarize themselves with the AMP HTML specification on GitHub.
+Since “AMP HTML” is built entirely out of existing web technologies, the development process mirrors the one publishers and advertisers are already using today.
+Publishers and advertisers can familiarize themselves with the AMP HTML specification on GitHub.
 For those used to the current process, we don’t expect a significant learning curve.

 Publishers and Content Management System (CMS) providers can develop an integration with their CMS to generate AMP content.
 Automattic has already published a WordPress AMP plugin and we hope that all content management systems will add support for AMP HTML pages.